Peter Hurley Interview

-After the story of Maria that we’ve talked about in our last article, comes the story of Peter Hurley.
+After the story of Maria that we’ve talked about in our last article comes the story of Peter Hurley.
 He has an interesting story, like the journey on foot taken from Sapanta, Maramures to Village Museum Bucharest.
 A journey of 754 km which lasted 26 days.

 Peter Hurley Interview:

 I’m still on my first visit to Romania.
 It started on 9th April 1994.
-I came on a one way ticket with 2.000 borrowed US dollars.
-From the first moment I was fascinated by it.
+I came on a one-way ticket with 2.000 borrowed US dollars.
+From the first moment, I was fascinated by it.

 2. What made you stay in Romania? / Why Romania?

 In August 1993 I backpacked to Prague.
 I was there a week.
 I went home firmly convinced that the first chance I get to emigrate to anywhere in Eastern Europe, I’d take it.
 Something completely different had happened here.
-Like suddenly I realised there had been two sides to this iron curtain.
+Like suddenly I realized there had been two sides to this iron curtain.
 I felt ashamed of myself, that I’d lived all my life in a Western bubble, that I’d never put myself any questions.
 I didn’t know then what it was, what was the source of this difference.
 All I knew was that I had to come back.
 Three months later, the phone rang, and a former work colleague said: „Come with us to Romania!”.
 And I jumped!

 3. Did you come alone or with someone?

 David and Barry had come here at the end of 1992.
 David hadn’t stayed long, he got really ill and almost died in a hotel room in Oradea.
-Barry was here all the time, and when David returned, I came out with him, so for a while we were like three musketeers, three young Irish guys living together in Bucharest.
+Barry was here all the time, and when David returned, I came out with him, so for a while, we were like three musketeers, three young Irish guys living together in Bucharest.
 There was a tight expat community then, and it was funny because being 3 of us, we were the biggest expat employer!
-Every night was a social event to be honest.
-It was a lot of fun for a 26 year-old.
+Every night was a social event, to be honest.
+It was a lot of fun for a 26-year-old.

 4. How was your experience in Romania so far? / Tell us about a little about your experience in Romania.